bmaltais/kohya_ss/README.md

 setup.bat
 ```

-then configure accelerate with the same answers as in the MacOS instructions when prompted.
+Then configure accelerate with the same answers as in the MacOS instructions when prompted.

 ### Optional: CUDNN 8.6